 Taunt is one of the tank’s greatest aids when dealing with either higher level party members pulling aggro or a few trigger happy hunters or mages.

+Taunt will work just fine for pulling a mob to you, but you need to follow up to make sure it sticks to you.
 This can be used to your advantage by waiting to taunt until the offending mage, warlock, or hunter in your group has unloaded with all cooldowns and major damage abilities, building up major threat within the space of a few seconds.

 Charge & Intercept